Toni Gonzalez

 November 1, 2022

-You can usually find confit served in French bistros like our favorite in New York City, Balthazar where they have duck confit on the menu for brunch.
+You can usually find confit served in French bistros like our favorite in New York City, Balthazar where they have a classic Duck Confit using duck legs on the menu for brunch.
+Confit was used first as a means of preserving foods in its own fat.

-Confit was used first as a means of preserving foods.
-Now, it means that you can save your confit for about two weeks in the fridge.
-You won’t have too many leftovers after you get a taste of this recipe, but in case you do, it’ll stay enjoyable for a while.
+Now, it means that you can save your confit until the next morning or for about a week in the fridge.
+But I’m telling you…you won’t have too many leftovers after you get a taste of this simple recipe, but in case you do, it’ll stay enjoyable for a while.

 Chicken Thighs Confit Recipe

 For the chicken thighs, don’t use the boneless, skinless variety.
-This confit is best made with bone-in chicken with the skin on, that way it’ll get that “falling off the bone” quality!
+This confit is best made with bone-in chicken pieces with the skin on, that way it’ll get that “falling off the bone” quality!

 I did not use white onions in this recipe, but to give it flavor, I added: 1 TB black peppercorns, 6 garlic cloves, and 2 bay leaves during the cooking process.
 I also used garlic in the marinade to give it an extra boost!